remix-run/remix-website/data/posts/remix-vs-next.md

 ## Clientside Transitions

-Both frameworks enable instant transitions with link prefetching, but Next.js can only do this for pages created from SSG.
+Both frameworks enable instant transitions with link prefetching, but Next.js only does this for pages created from SSG.
 The search page is out, again. <small>(maybe next time, sport)</small>

 However, **Remix can prefetch any page because there was no architectural divergence for data loading.** Prefetching an unknowable, user-driven search page URL is not any different than prefetching a knowable product URL.